zdharma-continuum/history-search-multi-word/README.md

 # News

+* 12-11-2016
+  - HSMW can now show context of selected history entry!
+Just hit `Ctrl-K`, [video](https://asciinema.org/a/92516)
+  - More performance optimizations

 * 31-10-2016
   - Newlines do not disturb the parser anymore, and are also highlighted with a dark color – [video](https://asciinema.org/a/91159)